-1. Pre-Lodgement Meeting Have you most with

-to lodgement?
-Yes No e Consent representative to discuss this application prior

-2. Type of Consent being applied for

-(more than one circle can be ticked): Land Use Fast Track Land Use Subdivision Consent under National Environm (e.g. Assessing and Managing Contain Other (please specify) The fast track is for simple land use cons O Discharge O Change of Consent Notice (s.221(3)) Extension of time (s.125)

-3. Would you like to opt out of the F ast Track Process?

-Yes No

-4. Consultation

-lave you consulted with lwi/Hapū?
-Yes No

-yes, which groups have ou consulted with?

-ho else have you ensulted with?

-vi/hapū consultation, please contact Te Hono at Far North District
+Have you met with a council F to lodgement?
+Yes V Resource Consent representative to discuss this application prior 2.
+Type of Consent being ap pplied for (more than one circle can be t icked): Land Use Discharge Fast Track Land Use Change of Consent Notice (s.221(3)) Subdivision Extension of time (s 125) Consent under National E (e.g. Assessing and Managir nvironmental Standard Other (please specify) is contaminants in soil) [†] The fast track is for simple land use consents and is restricted to consents with a controlled activity stat 3.
+Would you like to opt out 3.
+Would you like to opt out S. Would you like to opt out Yes No Consultation of the Fast Track Process?
+Yes No Consultation ave you consulted with lwi/Hayes, which groups have of the Fast Track Process?
+Yes No Consultation ave you consulted with Iwi/Hayes, which groups have ou consulted with? of the Fast Track Process?
+Yes No Consultation ave you consulted with lwi/Hayes, which groups have of the Fast Track Process?